LuisEnMarroquin/python-keylogger/README.md

 # Windows
 pythonw klog.py

-# Linux
+# Linux / macOS
 python klog.py &
 ```

 ## Stop key logging

-You can stop the background process at any time by clicking `f7` on any place
+You can stop the background process at any time by clicking `f7` on any place, this is the easy way

+The hard way is to search the process in your task manager and kill the process manually

 ## Linter